Import a database to a VIP Local Development Environment

 Full or partial SQL database files can be imported to a running VIP Local Development Environment.
 It is recommended to import database files after a VIP Local Development Environment is confirmed to be up and running and has been configured to run with locally cloned application code.

-Full SQL database backups for VIP Platform environments can be downloaded on demand from the VIP Dashboard.
+Full SQL database backups for VIP Platform environments can be downloaded from the VIP Dashboard or exported with VIP-CLI.
 Backup files include custom tables, and are compatible with the VIP Local Development Environment.

 - The SQL file can include all tables from the database of a WordPress single site or multisite install, or only a specific table—or set of tables—from that database.